Jensinjames/linkedin-agent/README.md

 Given a user query with a URL, the Agent uses the Contact Details Scraper to retrieve the contact information and optionally summarizes the data.
 The Agent can decide how to handle the data—whether to process it further or skip summarization if it's not necessary.

+### Summarization

+Set `summarizeResults` to `true` in the Actor input to generate a short summary of the scraped contact details using the configured OpenAI model.
+When the flag is omitted or `false`, only raw results are stored.

 ### Sample queries:

 - Find contact details for `apify.com` and provide raw results.